derek-betz/CrashDataRefiner/docs/README.md

 Outputs include:

-- The refined crash data (inside the polygon).
+- The refined crash data (inside the polygon) saved under `outputs/`.
 - `Crashes Without Valid Lat-Long Data` saved next to the refined output.
+- A KMZ crash file (`*_Crash Data.kmz`) formatted like the standard output with the crash narrative in the click preview bubble.
 - A map report HTML file showing the polygon and included crashes, plus counts.

+The GUI also shows a reference map preview automatically once the crash data file and KMZ boundary are loaded.

 ## Python API